-Access to physical data and management connections are located on the rear panel of the Vess A3120.
+Access to physical data and management connections are located on the rear panel of the Vess A3340P.

 Feature Description НОМІ Provides video out connection for HDMI enabled monitors used to view the management interface using CLI, CLU or WebPAM PROe.
 VGA This is also used for a video out connection for VGA monitors, it is also used to view the management interface using CLI, CLU or WebPAM PROe.
 USB The rear panel features two USB 2.0 and two USB 3.0 ports.
 Use to connect to a USB keyboard for managing the Vess A-Series, or use it to transfer data to or from a USB memory device.
-RS-232 Serial port can be used for two different functions: 1.
-Use for the controlling line connection to an uninterruptible power supply (UPS).
-2. Use to connect to analog cameras using the analog camera input cable.
 Audio In Use for input from a peripheral audio device, such as a microphone.
 Plug-In Power microphones are supported.
 Audio Out Use for output (line out) peripheral audio device (speakers, for example).